karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

 - Descriptions & lint fixes:
   - Fixed recurring bounds (“from …”) formatting to honor the rule’s timezone by converting rrule “floating” dtstart/until via floatingDateToZonedEpoch when building descriptor clamps.
 This resolves America/Chicago (local midnight) and Europe/London (01:00 vs 00:00) test failures.
   - Adjusted yearly multi‑month cadence to use Oxford‑comma “or” lists for months and (when BYSETPOS/nth present) for weekdays, matching tests (e.g., “in january, february, or april … on the third tuesday, wednesday, or thursday”).
-  - Removed unused import in cadence.ts and satisfied
-    @typescript-eslint/restrict-template-expressions by stringifying numeric
+  - Removed unused import in cadence.ts and satisfied @typescript-eslint/restrict-template-expressions by stringifying numeric template operands in helpers.ts.

+- Descriptions & lint fixes:
+  - Fixed recurring bounds (“from …”) formatting to honor the rule’s timezone by converting rrule “floating” dtstart/until via floatingDateToZonedEpoch when building descriptor clamps.
+This resolves America/Chicago (local midnight) and Europe/London (01:00 vs 00:00) test failures.
+  - Adjusted yearly multi‑month cadence to use Oxford‑comma “or” lists for months and (when BYSETPOS/nth present) for weekdays, matching tests (e.g., “in january, february, or april … on the third tuesday, wednesday, or thursday”).
-    template operands in helpers.ts.
+  - Removed unused import in cadence.ts and satisfied @typescript-eslint/restrict-template-expressions by stringifying numeric template operands in helpers.ts.

 - API alignment:
   - Updated RRStack.describeRule to accept the unified DescribeConfig and removed the legacy DescribeOptions import to resolve typecheck errors.
 - Descriptions (inline bounds and limits gating):
   - Added DescribeOptions.includeRecurrenceLimits (default false).
   - includeBounds now renders inline "from … until …" (no brackets) for both span and recurring rules, using boundsFormat when provided. - Translator (strict-en) gains limitsMode to control series limits:
     - includeBounds=false & includeRecurrenceLimits=true → append date‑only "from YYYY‑LL‑DD" (if starts) and "until YYYY‑LL‑DD" (if ends), plus "for N occurrence(s)" if count.
     - includeBounds=true & includeRecurrenceLimits=true → append only the count phrase (dates shown inline by includeBounds).
     - default: suppress all translator-level limits to avoid duplication/clutter.